s3rius/rustus/docs/configuration.md

 For example if you add `--cors "*.staging.domain,*.prod.domain"`, it allows all origins like `my.staging.domain` or `my.prod.domain`, but it will refuse to serve other origins.

+Also you can disable access log for `/health` endpoint, by using `--disable-health-access-log`.

 === "CLI"

     ``` bash